 Classification Detailed Classification Number of Companies Percentage of purchases

 Parts suppliers 1,860 100

 Tier 1 europiere - Domestic 380 59

-Tier 1 suppliers - Overseas 1,480 41
+Ther I suppliers - Overseas 1,480 41

 Core suppliers 62 65

-Tier 2 suppliers Core suppliers 20
+Tier 2 suppliers Core suppliers 20 -

-Raising supplier awareness Hyundai implements responsible minerals management policies, and urges its so to introduce responsible minerals procurement policies and raise awareness of s training courses for suppliers about our minerals management for suppliers accor trends about conflict minerals, the introduction of RMI standard forms and the in certified smelters in a bid to raise awareness of the conflict minerals management Checking suppliers' status and risks Hyundai requests CMRT/CRT data from its suppliers and conducts necessary mo distributed 3TG (tin, tantalum, tungsten, gold) conflict minerals and cobalt from c Rwanda, Burundi, Sudan, Angola, Uganda, Zambia, Central African Republic, Con CMRT/CRT data submitted by its suppliers.
-Conducting risk improvement activities Hyundai provides training to alleviate conflict minerals risks in its supply chain an (Responsible) Minerals Report" and the "Supplier Code of Conduct".
-We work togenvironment by human rights violations and environmental destruction, which m conflict minerals management plan to monitor the use of conflict minerals and s smelters.
+Raising supplier awareness Hyundai implements responsible minerals management policies, and urges its a to introduce responsible minerals procurement policies and raise awareness of training courses for suppliers about our minerals management for suppliers acc trends about conflict minerals, the introduction of RMI standard forms and the i certified smelters in a bid to raise awareness of the conflict minerals management Checking suppliers' status and risks Hyundai requests CMRT/CRT data from its suppliers and conducts necessary m distributed 3TG (tin, tantalum, tungsten, gold) conflict minerals and cobalt from Rwanda, Burundi, Sudan, Angola, Uganda, Zambia, Central African Republic, Co CMRT/CRT data submitted by its suppliers.
+Conducting risk improvement activities Hyundai provides training to alleviate conflict minerals risks in its supply chain a (Responsible) Minerals Report" and the "Supplier Code of Conduct".
+We work to environment by human rights violations and environmental destruction, which is conflict minerals management plan to monitor the use of conflict minerals and a smelters.
 Further, Hyundai continuously strives to expand the implementation of